dgaydukov/cert-spring5/files/spring5.md

 ```

 ###### YML Autocompletion
-By default auto-completion work in ultimate ide for both `.yml` and `.properties`.
+By default auto-completion work in ultimate IDE for both `.yml` and `.properties`.
 If you are using `CE (community edition)` you should download plugin `Spring Assistant`, it will enable auto-completion for `.yml` files.
 You can also have auto-completion for your custom props, you should add this to your `pom.xml`
 ```